Wealthsimple Trade, Canada’s first commission-free trading app, continues to evolve and introduce more features.

 So you’re presented with an estimated quantity of stocks when you place “fractional buy” orders or estimated dollar proceeds for “fractional sell” orders

-Canadian Stocks: Shopify, Royal Bank of Canada, Toronto Dominion Bank and Canadian National Railway Co.
+Canadian Stocks: Shopify, Royal Bank of Canada, Toronto Dominion Bank, Fortis, Suncor, Canadian National Railway Co. and so on

 U.S. Stocks: AirBnb, Amazon, Apple, Facebook, Google, Microsoft, Tesla, Netflix, Coinbase, Nvidia, Square and many other stocks including ETFs.

-It is safe to assume that more stocks will be added in the coming weeks or months.
+It is safe to assume that more stocks will be added in the future.

 You can confirm the stocks with fractional trading support by using the search function within the app.